-Hidden spy applications run continuously in the background.
+Hidden spying apps on your phone run continuously in the background.
 Instead of entering and exiting an active state like a typical application, they can remain permanently active.
-This is especially true if the hacker activates your microphone or smartphone camera, as these are resource-intensive and automatically upload recordings to the Internet.
+This is especially true if the hacker activates the microphone or smartphone camera, as these are resource-intensive and automatically upload recordings to the Internet.

-Heavy battery consumption is nearly unavoidable with a spy app, making it an excellent indicator to look for when attempting to determine if someone is spying on your phone.
+Heavy battery consumption is nearly unavoidable with a spy app, making it an excellent indicator to look for when attempting to discover if there is a spying app on your phone.

 4. New Suspicious Applications or Files

-For these reasons, files or icons may appear on your devices for no apparent reason and this is an indication that spyware may be present.
+For these reasons, files or icons may appear for no apparent reason and this is an indication that spyware may be present.